Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 More than 50% of stroke survivors suffer from cognitive impairments.
 This study aimed to assess the specific impacts of a specialized HBOT protocol on “memory impairments after a stroke at late chronic stages.”

-Researchers conducted the study on 91 stroke patients who either had ischemic or hemorrhagic strokes within the past “3-190 months prior to treatment with HBOT.”
+Researchers conducted the study on 91 stroke patients who either had ischemic or hemorrhagic strokes within “3-190 months prior to treatment with HBOT.”

 For reference: